 A number of tools are used to track the genesis and progression of tropical waves.
 However, the main tool used is satellite imagery using specialized diagrams called Hovmöller Diagrams (above).

 By looking for the inverted “V” signature, it is easy to pinpoint a tropical wave on visible satellite imagery.
 These waves also show up well at the 700- and 850-millibar levels.
 In addition, tropical waves tend to have a significant volume of atmospheric moisture.
-Hence, by tracking the above features, in addition to surface observations from meteorological stations and ships, meteorologists are able to track these tropical waves from on land Africa across the Atlantic, Caribbean and into the Americas.
+Hence, by tracking the above features, in addition to surface observations from meteorological stations and ships, meteorologists can track these tropical waves from on-land Africa across the Atlantic, Caribbean, and into the Americas.